PathwayCommons/ncbiutils/README.md

 As this project was built with [poetry](https://python-poetry.org), you'll need to [install poetry](https://python-poetry.org/docs/#installation) first.

+### Test

 Make sure the tests, linting and type checks are passing:

 ```bash
 $ ./test.sh
 ```

+### Version

 We'll use [Python Semantic Release (PSR)](https://python-semantic-release.readthedocs.io/en/latest/) to manage versioning.
 By making a commit with a well-defined message structure, PSR will scan commit messages and bump the version accordingly in accordance with [semver](https://python-poetry.org/docs/cli/#version).

 For a patch bump: